SAP-samples/teched2023-DT187v/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/02-HandsOnScope.png)

-**ABAP CDS:** You will mainly build an analytical data model on top of the transactional model that consists of a multi-dimensional cube view, according analytical dimension views as well as an analytical query that reads from the cube.
+**ABAP CDS:** In this hands-on, you will mainly build an analytical data model on top of the transactional model that consists of a multi-dimensional cube view, according analytical dimension views as well as an analytical query that reads from the cube.

-**INA SERVICE:** The Service Exposure part can also be done in the trial systems, but we do not have multi-dimensional clients yet available as part of the trial experience, therefore this part of the tutorial is optional.
+**INA SERVICE:** The Service Exposure part can theoretically also be done in the trial systems, but as we do not (yet) have multi-dimensional clients available as part of the trial experience, this part will not be covered in the hands-on.<br>
+You may want to check the Tutorial [Develop and Consume Queries on SAP Analytics Cloud](https://developers.sap.com/tutorials/abap-environment-analytics.html) (starts with step 10) or the Devtoberfest 2023 Session [Introduction to Embedded Analytics in ABAP Cloud](https://www.youtube.com/watch?v=2dIqQNnYKjY&list=PLBoQ2iTAoalS9Urg3jcyVjGtxb15Gudfq) (starts at 28:30) on how to expose the query.

-**CLIENTS:** To give an impression of how a multi-dimensional client works, we enabled the multi-dimensional preview on the query in the trial system for you.
-We will use this preview to visualise the model that you built in the same way as it would be possible with an analytical end uer application.
-We will also link to addition material on how to consume the query in SAP Analytics Cloud.
+**CLIENTS:** As there are no multi-dimensional analytical end user clients available in trial, we enabled the multi-dimensional Fiori preview on the query in the trial system.
+We will use this preview to visualise the model.
+It works in the same way as an analytical end user application.<br>
+To see, how the SAC client would look like, you can also check the [Tutorial](https://developers.sap.com/tutorials/abap-environment-analytics.html) (starts with step 16) or the [Devtoberfest Session](https://www.youtube.com/watch?v=2dIqQNnYKjY&list=PLBoQ2iTAoalS9Urg3jcyVjGtxb15Gudfq) (around minute 38).

 ## Hands-On: Use the FLIGHT Data Model for Analytics